ctfer-io/ctfer/README.md

 - Generate and store your certs in certs folder

-If you want to use local images
+If you want to use local images.
 ```bash
 # Air-Gapped
 cd hack